rrthomas/nancy/README.md

 Nancy recognises these commands:

 * *`$include{FILE}`* Look up the given source file in the input tree (see below); read its contents, then expand them (that is, execute any commands it contains) and return the result.
 * *`$paste{FILE}`* Like `$include`, but does not expand its result before returning it.
-* *`$path`* Expands to the directory containing the file currently being expanded, relative to the input tree.
+* *`$path`* Expands to the file currently being expanded, relative to the input tree.
+* * `$realpath`* Expands to the real path of the file currently being expanded.

 The last two commands are mostly useful as arguments to external programs (see below).

 To find the file specified by a `$include{FILE}` command, Nancy proceeds
 thus: